Jinof/talent-plan/courses/rust/projects/project-2/README.md

 [several]: https://boats.gitlab.io/failure/guidance.html

-Pick one of those strategies and, in your library, either define your own error type or import `failure`s `Error`.
+Pick one of those strategies and, in your library, either define your own error type or import `failure`'s `Error`.
 This is the error type you will use in all of your `Result`s, converting error types from other crates to your own with the `?` operator.